Visa history of Russia: European Union

 Lithuania, Bulgaria, the Czech Republic, Slovakia, Hungary, Poland, Romania, Croatia, Slovenia, and Cyprus had to cancel their bilateral visa-free agreements with Russia before joining the EU and accepting the common visa requirements of the Schengen Area.

 An agreement between the European Community and Russia on the facilitation of the issuance of visas has been in force since June 1, 2007.
 It has meant uniform costs of visas; has made it easier to obtain visas for close relatives, journalists, official delegations, transport crew members and some other groups of visitors; and abolished visas for holders of diplomatic passports.
 Similar agreements were signed and ratified between Russia and Denmark on 1 October 2009, as well as between Russia and Norway on 19 October 2011.

 In 2008, Silvio Berlusconi, the former Prime Minister of Italy, and, later, Alexander Stubb, the Foreign Minister of Finland, started public discussions on the future possibility of visa-free travel between EU countries and Russia.
 On 4 May 2010, the EU and the Russian Federation raised the prospect of beginning negotiations on a visa-free regime between their territories.

 However it was announced by the Council of Ministers of the EU that the EU is not completely ready to open its borders, due to a high risk of increase in human trafficking and drug imports into Europe, and because of open borders between Russia and Kazakhstan.
 They will instead work towards providing Russia with a "roadmap for visa-free travel".
 While this does not bind the EU to providing visa-free access to the Schengen zone for Russian citizens at any specific date in the future, it does greatly improve the chances of a new regime being established and obliges the EU to actively consider the notion, should the terms of the roadmap be met.
 Russia on the other hand has said that, should such a roadmap be established, it will ease access for EU citizens for whom access is not visa-free at this point, largely as a result of Russian foreign policy stating that "visa free travel must be reciprocal between states".
 Both the EU and Russia acknowledge, however, that there are many problems to be solved before visa-free travel is introduced.

-Talks were suspended by the EU in March 2014 during the 2014 Crimean crisis.
+Talks were suspended by the EU in March 2014 during the annexation of Crimea by the Russian Federation.

 Visa facilitation talks with the United Kingdom, at the time an EU member state that did not belong to the Schengen zone and thus determined its visa policy independently, were suspended by the British government in 2007, following the poisoning of Alexander Litvinenko.

 In 2013, Russia and the European Union agreed on the issue of biometric service passports.

 In 2015, Minister of Foreign Affairs Sergey Lavrov said that Russia had fulfilled all the conditions for transition to a visa-free regime with the EU, but that Brussels had taken a negative stance, under pressure from some member countries.